steve-ad-s/crypto-dictionary/candlesticks/InvertedHammer.md

 - **Shooting Star:** The Inverted Hammer is visually identical to the [[Shooting Star]].
 Their meanings are opposite because of the preceding trend.
 The Inverted Hammer is a bullish signal in a downtrend, while the [[Shooting Star]] is a bearish signal in an uptrend.
 - **Hammer:** The [[Hammer]] is the "right-side-up" version of the Inverted Hammer.
 Both are bullish reversal signals that appear in downtrends.
 The [[Hammer]] is generally considered a stronger signal because it shows buyers successfully rejecting lower prices and closing near the high.
 - **Confirmation:** The Inverted Hammer requires a bullish confirmation candle on the following day.
-This could be a long white candle, a gap up, or a pattern like a [[Bullish_Engulfing_Pattern]].
+This could be a long white candle, a gap up, or a pattern like a [[BullishEngulfingPattern]].
 Without confirmation, it is a weak signal.